DCMLab/pitchplots/README.md

 * pandas
 * numpy

-Note that if you are using the Anaconda distribution, these libraries are already installed.
+If you are using the Anaconda distribution, these libraries are already installed.

 ### Installation